Academics

 English | Mrs. Greffin

-Literature | Mrs. Greffin
+Literature | Mrs. Hensel

 Grade eight students will continue with vocabulary, questions, jobs, numbers past 100, body parts, and reading and writing complete conversations using their lexicon.